All Episodes

 I mean, these are their policies that are, and I don't mean to get political.

-I don't really want to make any enemies, really.
+I don't really want to make any enemies, really, although I guess I have already.

-But I mean, these are their policies that have clearly not worked, That the people, the general population are not in support of yet.
+But I mean, these are their policies that have clearly not worked, that the people, the general population are not in support of yet.

-Just very aggressively kind of like ran on and stumbled on.
+He just very aggressively kind of like ran on and stumbled on.

-And what what was he saying?
+And what was he saying?

 What was he doing?